 Straight-line Method of Depreciation

-Cost is the amount at which the fixed asset is capitalized initially on balance sheet on its acquisition.
-Salvage value (also called residual value or scrap value) is the estimated value of the fixed asset at the end of its useful life.
-Since an amount equal to the salvage value can be recovered by selling the asset, only the difference between the cost and the salvage value is depreciated.
+Cost is the amount at which the fixed asset is capitalized initially in the balance sheet on its acquisition.
+Residual value (also called salvage value) is the estimated value of the fixed asset at the end of its useful life.
+Since an amount equal to the residual value can be recovered by selling the asset or from its alternative use, only the difference between the cost and the residual value is depreciated.
 Useful life of a fixed asset represents the number of accounting periods within which the asset is expected to generate economic benefits.

-Normally purchase of fixed assets does not coincide with the start of financial year.
-In such situations, some companies elect to charge the whole-year depreciation to income statement in the year of purchase and do not charge any depreciation expense in the year of disposal.
-Another method which is more appropriate is to charge proportionate depreciation for partial year which is calculated using the following formula:
+As purchase of fixed assets does not normally coincide with the start of the financial year, companies must make a decide when to start/cease depreciation.
+Some companies elect to charge the whole-month depreciation in the income statement in the month of purchase and do not charge any depreciation expense in the month of disposal, and vice versa.

 Straight-line depreciation can also be calculated using Microsoft Excel SLN function.

-On 1 Jan 20X1, Company A purchased a vehicle costing $20,000.
-The company expects the vehicle to be operational for 4 years at the end of which it can be sold for $5,000.
-Calculate depreciation expense for the year ended 31 Dec 20X1, 20X2, 20X3 and 20X4.
+On 1 July 20X1, Company A purchased a vehicle at a cost of $20,000.
+The company expects the vehicle to be equally useful for 4 years after which it can be sold for $5,000.
+Calculate depreciation expense for the financial years ended 31 Dec 20X1, 20X2, 20X3 and 20X4.

-Under this scenario the vehicle is used only for 6 months in the financial year ended 30 June 20X1.
-Proportionate depreciation should be charged which is calculated by multiplying the full year straight line depreciation expense by a fraction representing the part of the accounting year during which the asset was used.
+Under this scenario, the vehicle is used only for 6 months in the financial year ended 30 June 20X1.
+Proportional depreciation expense is calculated by multiplying the full year straight line depreciation expense by a fraction representing the part of the financial year during which the asset was used.

 Depreciation expense for year ended 30 June 20X1 = [ ($20,000 − $5,000) ÷ 4 ] × 6/12 = $1,875

-Full year depreciation shall be charged in financial year ended 30 June 20X2, 20X3 and 20X4.
-Partial depreciation shall be charged in the year of disposal i.e. financial year ended 30 June 20X5.
+Full-year depreciation shall be charged in the financial years ended 30 June 20X2, 20X3 and 20X4, and partial depreciation expense shall be charged in the year of disposal i.e. financial year ended 30 June 20X5.

 |Year ended 20X1-06-30||1,875||18,125|